29th Waffen Grenadier Division of the SS (1st Italian)

 The 29th Waffen Grenadier Division of the SS (1st Italian) also Legione SS Italiana (29.
 Waffen-Grenadier-Division der SS (italienische Nr.
 1)) was an SS formation of Nazi Germany during World War II.
-It was originally created in the puppet Italian Social Republic in 1943 as the Italian Legion, later renamed to a brigade.
+It was originally created in the Italian Social Republic in 1943 as the Italian Legion, later renamed to a brigade.
 The unit was upgraded to division status on 10 February 1945.

 Background

 The Kingdom of Italy on 8 September 1943 signed an armistice with the Allies.
 In response, the German Army and the Waffen-SS disarmed Italian troops unless they were fighting for the German cause.
 The new Italian Social Republic was founded on 23 September 1943 under dictator Benito Mussolini.
 On 2 October 1943, Heinrich Himmler and Gottlob Berger devised the Programm zur Aufstellung der italienischen Milizeinheiten durch die Waffen-SS ("Program for the deployment of Italian militia forces by the Waffen-SS") which was approved by Adolf Hitler and Benito Mussolini.